shreeyashree-65/shreeyashree-65/README.md

 - Building AI agents, experimenting with LLM reasoning abilities, designing RAG pipelines, and exploring advanced LLM architectures or integrations.

 **Fun facts:**
-- I enjoy _content writing_, cuz speaking all of it will be too much for the society.
+- I enjoy content writing, cuz speaking all of it will be too much for the society.
-- My kind of therapy? _Calligraphy_ and zero appointments.
+- My kind of therapy?
+Calligraphy and zero appointments.
-- Once obsessed with _watercolor and painting_, now I color-code my life.
+- Once obsessed with watercolor and painting, now I color-code my life.
-- _Decentralization_ is literally my jam.
+- Decentralization is literally my jam.
-- I study _business strategy_ for fun, figuring out why things succeed or spectacularly fail.
+- I study business strategy for fun, figuring out why things succeed or spectacularly fail.
 - Hanging out with peeps (especially the nerdy delulus) is my favorite way to discover new ideas and occasionally new food spots. #deluluistheonlysolulu

 Careful while exploring! some repos are stable meanwhile others are just random adrenaline experiences.